RockhurstHS/STEAM-Blog/_posts/2017-02-12-Religion-and-Science-Is-there-a-gap-to-bridge.md

 ---
 layout: post
 author: timothynendick
-title: Religion & Science: Is there a gap to bridge?
+title: Religion and Science - Is there a gap to bridge?
 excerpt: "Together, we worked to explore how to bridge the perceived gap between religion and science."
 ---